alfredo1995/recyclable-scroll-view/README.md

 ItemManager

-    Managing the dynamic creation of image items (Image) with specific colors, limiting the number of items created based on a color list (ColotList).
+    Logic : Managing the dynamic creation of image items (Image) with specific colors, limiting the number of items created based on a color list (ColotList).

 ColotList

-    Using ScriptableObject as a color list resource that can be created and managed in the Editor
+    Logic : Using ScriptableObject as a color list resource that can be created and managed in the Editor

 <br>
 <h3> 2° Project Architecture (Component-Based Design) for each component to have a specific responsibility, such as managing game logic, the appearance of objects and user interaction. </h3>